deaddrunkspirit/drawme/README.md

 - **Brush Size:** Use the slider to adjust.
 - **Reset:** Click ♻️ Reset to clear and reset brush size.

-## 🌐 Deploy to GitHub Pages
-1. Push all files to your GitHub repository (e.g., `main` or `gh-pages` branch).
-2. In your repo settings, enable GitHub Pages for the branch containing your files.
-3. Visit the provided GitHub Pages URL to use your whiteboard online!

 ## 📄 License
 MIT — see [LICENSE](LICENSE).